Last update: May 19, 2020 at 12:30 PM

 Academic standing will be evaluated in accordance with the policies noted in the University Catalog.
 Since grades of CR, DCR, and NCR are not included in the GPA, courses with this grading scheme will not be considered when evaluating academic standing.

 When you repeat a course, the most recent grade is calculated in the GPA, though all grades will continue to be displayed on the academic transcript.
-If you select the credit/no-credit option for a course you are repeating, the original grade will remain calculated in your GPA, but a grade of CR will meet a prerequisite and allow you to continue to the next-level course.
+If you select the credit/no-credit option for a course you are repeating, the grade previously earned in a prior semester will remain calculated in your GPA, but a grade of CR in Spring 2020 will meet a prerequisite and allow you to continue to the next-level course.
 Students can only earn credit for one instance of a repeated course.
 Grades of CR and DCR will allow you to earn credit for a course that you previously failed.
 It is important to note that this will count toward the three-attempt limit on repeated courses.
 It is strongly recommended that students discuss repeated courses with their advisors if they are considering the credit/no-credit option for a repeated course.

 Yes, you may determine the courses for which you would like to select CR/DCR/NCR grading and those which you would prefer to receive a standard letter grade, beginning in early April and ending a week after final grades become available to students.
 Any course that has been assigned a CR, DCR, or NCR grade will not be calculated in your GPA; any course receiving a letter grade will be calculated in your GPA.